 Attention anglers, hook a trophy trout at Rancho Seco

-SMUD’s annual trout derby at Rancho Seco Recreational Area returns after a two-year hiatus.
-Beginning Saturday, thousands of pounds of trout and prizes are up for grabs.
+SMUD’s annual trout derby at Rancho Seco Recreational Area begins Saturday, April 1.
+Thousands of pounds of trout and prizes are up for grabs.
 Anglers reeling in the heaviest catches will win cash and prizes, including an adult and youth grand prize for the heaviest trout caught awarded each day.

 Grand prizes are provided by Lasher Auto Group, Angler’s Press Outdoors and The Fish Sniffer magazine.
 The fishing event has become a tradition for many and has attracted thousands of local participants since it began in 1993.